-The developer of the Suffolk Downs site wants to move at Amazon speed, even if that means skipping some environmental reviews.
+The developer of the Suffolk Downs site wants to move at Amazon speed, even if that means accelerating some environmental reviews.

 HYM Investment Group, which owns the East Boston horsetrack that city officials are pitching to Amazon for its “second headquarters,” is asking the Baker administration to waive lengthy state environmental reviews on the part of the city so they can start construction by next spring on two office buildings near the Suffolk Downs Blue Line stop.